AnEscapist/MachineLearning-DeepLearning/README.md

 # MachineLearning-DeepLearning

-This file summarized some important ML/DL algorithms, also data preprocessing is included And the corresponding program template is provided for each algorithm
+This file summarized some important ML/DL algorithms, also data preprocessing is included And the corresponding program template is provided for each algorithm.
+Following the Udemy online course: Machine Learnign A-Z: hands on python & R in data science.

 # Chapter 1: Data preprocessing